CasGoos/measurement_and_replication/README.md

 ## Where do I start?

-You can load this project in RStudio by opening the file called 'Reproducbile_R_Project.Rproj'.
+You can load this project in RStudio by opening the file called 'Measurement_and_Replication.Rproj'.

 ## Project structure